 Under certain circumstances, you can file Form 2553 with the IRS and be treated as an S Corporation for tax purposes.
 That’s a bit of a mouthful, but what it really means is that you can choose to pay yourself a “reasonable salary” that you’ll pay standard taxes on (payroll, federal and state) but you can also take “distributions” out, which you won’t pay self-employment or payroll tax on.

 There are some restrictions here, especially around what’s considered a “reasonable salary.”
 You’ll also need to set up proper payroll and file some forms with your state department of revenue and the IRS, but you could save thousands in tax each year.
 Speak to your accountant to find out more.

 5. Work with Contractors and Freelancers

 Regular employees cost a company like yours far more than just their salaries.
-You will need to provide overtime pay and health insurance and incur expenses related to payroll taxes, Social Security and worker’s compensation.
+You will need to provide overtime pay and health insurance, and you'll incur expenses related to payroll taxes, Social Security, and worker’s compensation.
 By only bringing on full-time employees when you absolutely must, you can keep your business expenses and taxes to a minimum.

 6. Put Money into a Retirement Account

 If you put money into certain types of retirement accounts like an IRA or traditional 401(k), then those contributions are tax-deductible, although you’ll pay tax when you withdraw the money in retirement.
 Depending on the type of retirement account you have, the contribution limits can be quite generous.
 If you don’t need the extra money now, deferring the tax by contributing it to your retirement savings can be a great option.